codenjoyme/codenjoy-pseudo-client/README.md

     /// walls
     WALL('☼'),              // Indestructible wall - it will not fall from potion.
     TREASURE_BOX('#'),      // this is a treasure box, it opens with an explosion.
-    OPENING_TREASURE_BOX('H'), // this is like a treasure box opens looks
+    TREASURE_BOX_OPENING('H'), // this is like a treasure box opens looks
                             // like, it will disappear on next move.
                             // if it's you did it - you'll get score
                             // points.
 Perhaps a prize will appear.